MicrosoftDocs/VBA-Docs/api/Excel.Chart.Axes.md

 <br/>

-This example turns off all gridlines for all axes in Chart1.
+This example turns off all gridlines for all axes on Chart1.

 ```vb
 For Each a In Charts("Chart1").Axes